Brad Willis (Neighbours): 2013–2017

-Twenty years later, Brad returns to Erinsborough with his wife Terese and their twins Imogen and Josh.
+Twenty years later, Brad returns to Erinsborough with his second wife Terese and their twins Imogen and Josh.
 Brad soon learns Lauren also lives in Ramsay Street with her family, and he accidentally tells her husband, Matt (Josef Brown), about their past relationship.
 Matt struggles to accept Brad dated Lauren, but they begin an uneasy friendship.
 Brad coaches Josh, an aspiring swimmer, but he is devastated when Josh begins training with rival coach, Don Cotter (John Adam).
 Brad accuses Paul Robinson (Stefan Dennis) of making advances towards Terese.
 He admits that he is still jealous about Terese's troubled relationship with her ex-boss, who had feelings for her.
 Brad realises Don is sabotaging Josh's swimming career to help his rival Hudson Walsh (Remy Hii) and Josh terminates his contract with Don.
 Brad agrees to coach Hudson and he also becomes the manager of the local gym.
 Brad finds Imogen coughing up blood in the garden and she is rushed to hospital.
 Brad and Terese learn that she has an eating disorder and they get her help from a counsellor.

 Brad finds out Don gave Hudson a false alibi for the night of Robbo Slade's (Aaron Jakubenko) hit-and-run and Hudson confesses to hitting Robbo with Imogen's car.
 The Willises and Turners learn their children have covered up various incidents linked to Robbo's accident.
 They ban Josh and Amber (Jenna Rosenow) from seeing each other, but Brad and Lauren lift the ban, causing an argument with Terese.
 When Eric Edwards (Paul O'Brien) injures his back after using a faulty stepper machine at the gym, he sues Brad.
 Brad maintains that he put a notice on the machine and Imogen discovers that Eric suffered his back injury prior to attending the gym, causing him to drop the lawsuit.
 Josh qualifies for the Commonwealth Games, but he badly injures his shoulder after an abseiling accident.
 Brad and Terese are told that Josh will be not be able to swim competitively again.
 Brad blames Mason Turner (Taylor Glockner) for the accident and decides to sue him.
 He drops the lawsuit when he learns a faulty carabiner caused the accident.
 Lauren tells Brad that she gave birth to his daughter twenty years ago, and until recently she thought their daughter was dead.